okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-themes/index.md

 layout: Guides
 ---

-This guide explains how to use the Brands API to rapidly customize the theme of your Okta org, including colors, icons, and background images in your Okta-hosted Sign-In Widget, error pages, email templates, and Okta End-User Dashboard.
+This guide explains how to use the Brands API to rapidly customize the theme of your Okta org.
+You can customize the colors, icons, and background images in your Okta-hosted Sign-In Widget, error pages, email templates, and Okta End-User Dashboard.

 ---